Thermodynamics

 Explain the different types of system with example.

-There are three types of system.
+There are three types of the system.

 The type of system in which both matter and energy is exchanged between system and surroundings.